Who dated Alain Delon?

 Although she made a few films during her career as a singer, she effectively reconnected with cinema with The Sixth Day, a film by Youssef Chahine released in 1986.
 In France, although the film was hailed by critics, it was a commercial failure.

 Dalida was deeply disturbed by the suicide of her partner Luigi Tenco in 1967.
 Despite this, she forged ahead with her career, forming the record label International Show with her brother Orlando, recording more music and performing at concerts and music competitions.
-After struggling with bouts of depression for many years, Dalida killed herself by drug overdose on 3 May 1987.
+After struggling with bouts of depression for many years, Dalida died by suicide from a drug overdose in 1987.

 Nathalie Delon